Interstate 169 (Texas)

 Interstate 169 (I-169) is an auxiliary route of I-69E in Texas that currently runs from I-69E in Brownsville southeast concurrently with State Highway 550 (SH 550), a toll road under construction that connects to the Port of Brownsville for 1.5 mi.
 When SH 550 is complete, it will be a limited-access toll route around the northern and eastern edges of Brownsville and signed as I-169, partly replacing and expanding Farm to Market Road 511 (FM 511).
-Its purpose is to provide a new entry point for truck traffic to the Port of Brownsville and forming a loop that allows traffic to bypass the northern sections of the urbanized extent of the Brownsville city limits.
-This may serve as a relief route for future traffic congestion and as a future business corridor.
+Its purpose is to provide an interstate connection to the Port of Brownsville.

 Route description

-I-169/SH 550 acts as a connector between I-69E/U.S. Highway 77 (US 77)/U.S. Highway 83 (US 83) and the Port of Brownsville.
-The routes were constructed on the same routing as Farm to Market Road 511 (FM 511) from its connection with I-69E and US 77/US 83 southeastward to FM 3248.
-However, only the stretch between the I-69E/US 77/US 83 interchange and Old Alice Road is currently signed as I-169, and SH 550 is currently also incomplete, running along incomplete freeway segments and frontage roads.
+I-169/SH 550 acts as a connector between I-69E/U.S. Highway 77 (US 77)/US 83 and the Port of Brownsville.
+The highway was constructed on the same routing as FM 511 from its connection with I-69E and US 77/US 83 southeastward to FM 3248.
+Only the stretch between the I-69E/US 77/US 83 interchange and Old Alice Road, however, is currently signed as I-169, and SH 550 is currently also incomplete, running along incomplete freeway segments and frontage roads.